-International Relations majors are required to participate in at least one study abroad experience.
-In recent years, students have studied in the United Kingdom, China, India, Egypt, Israel, Belgium, and New Zealand, amongst many others.
-Students have a chance to network through their experiences abroad once they return to campus.
-Additionally, many majors participate in BUMUN, Bethel’s Model United Nations program, Pi Sigma Alpha, the national political science honorary, and United Cultures of Bethel.
+Students also have a chance to network through their experiences abroad once they return to campus.
+Additionally, many majors participate in BUMUN, Bethel’s Model United Nations program; Pi Sigma Alpha, the national political science honorary; and United Cultures of Bethel.

 There are no upcoming events.